Arewa Consultative Forum: Crisis over Yar'Adua illness

-In late 2009, the illness of President Umaru Yar'Adua, the first Northern President in the Nigerian Fourth Republic, and the possibility of his vice-president Goodluck Jonathan from the South assuming power became a contentious issue in the forum.
+In late 2009, the illness of President Umaru Yar'Adua, the first Northern President in the Nigerian Fourth Republic, and the possibility of his vice-president Goodluck Jonathan from the South assuming power, became a contentious issue in the forum.
 On 16 December 2009, the forum issued a communiqué calling for further information on the health of the President, and saying that if a succession issue arose it should be resolved according to the constitution.

-Later that month, the ACF called on the President, then hospitalized in Saudi Arabia, to formally release a letter that would authorize the Vice President to act in his absence.
+Later that month, the ACF called on the President, then hospitalized in Saudi Arabia, to formally release a letter that would authorize the Vice President to temporarily assume the powers of the president in his absence.

-In January 2010, the former secretary of the ACF, retired colonel Umaru Ali, asked the president to resign so that his deputy could take over.
+In January 2010, a former secretary of the ACF and a retired colonel, Umaru Ali, asked the ailing president to resign so that his deputy could take over.

 In February 2010, the ACF said unequivocally that Yar'Adua should transfer power to Jonathan.

-Alhaji Tanko Yakasai, former Liaison Officer to President Shehu Shagari and a founding member, quit the ACF due to the forum's statement.

-Alhaji Tanko Yakassai has since returned to the ACF as a member of its Board of Trustees and is playing active roles in the organisation.
+Tanko Yakasai, former Liaison Officer to President Shehu Shagari and a founding member, quit the ACF due to the forum's statement.
+Tanko Yakassai has since returned to the ACF as a member of its board of trustees.

-2010 onwards
+2010 and onwards

 In March 2010, the ACF rejected a statement by Libyan leader Muammar Gaddafi who had recommended a break-up of Nigeria along religious lines, saying he was ignorant of the diverse religious make-up of the country.

 The ACF condemned the recent killings in Plateau State, which had triggered Gaddafi's remarks, describing them as "senseless".

 That month the ACF formed a Political Committee headed by former Minister of State for Power and Steel, Mohammed Ahmed Gusau.
 The committee's goal was to set the ACF agenda ahead of the 2011 elections.

+In December 2023, the ACF announced Mamman Osuman as its new chairman.